Chukala/Webbshop/README.md

 # Webbshop

 This is a webshop that we built for our Javascript project.
 This site was built as a generic webshop with capability to hold many products and all the layout and datastructure was built around this focus.
-This site has filter, search, and shopping cart functionality.
+This site has filter, search, and shopping cart functionality (which includes adding and removing items from the cart).

 This is a server-based application with built with node.js and express.js.
 Total calculations are made in the server and are sent through JSON.